imaginate/onlydata/README.md

     ```
     str = I am a basic string.
+    str = I am a basic string with "quotation marks" included.
     ```

 - **Quoted String**<br>
-  One line strings can be enclosed by single, ```'```, or double, ```"```, quotation marks to improve clarity, to keep whitespace and hash marks, ```#```, or to define an empty string.
+  One line strings can be enclosed by single, ```'```, or double, ```"```, quotation marks to improve clarity, keep whitespace, use a special character, or define an empty string.
 Quoted strings must begin and end with the chosen quotation mark.
-Quotation marks within strings do not need any special attention (i.e. no backslash needed).
-Multi-line strings must be blocked.
+Quotation marks within quoted strings that match the opening mark must be escaped (i.e. backslashed).
+Multi-line strings must be blocked (i.e. cannot be quoted).

     ```
     str = ''
     str = 'I am a quoted string.'
     str = "I am a quoted string."
+    str = 'I am a basic string with "quotation marks" included.'
+    str = "I am a basic string with \"quotation marks\" included."
     ```

 - **Blocked String**<br>